Go back to Neverland with this ‘Straight On Till Morning’ Excerpt

 Read an excerpt below:

-About the Author: After the sort of introverted childhood you would expect from a writer, Liz earned a degree in Egyptology at Brown University and then promptly spent the next ten years producing video games.
-Finally she caved into fate and wrote Snow and Rx under the name Tracy Lynn, followed by The Nine Lives of Chloe King series under her real name, because by then the assassins hunting her were all dead.
-She also wrote A Whole New World, the first book in the new A Twisted Tale series.
-She lives in Brooklyn with a husband, two children, a cat, a part-time dog, three fish and five coffee trees she insists will start producing beans any day.
-You can email her at me@lizbraswell.com or tweet @LizBraswell.
+About the Author: Liz Braswell spent her childhood reading fairy tales, dreaming, and going on adventures in the woods with her cat.
+After majoring in Egyptology at Brown University (and yes, she can write your name in hieroglyphs) she promptly spent the next ten years producing video games.
+Finally Liz caved in to fate and wrote Snow and Rx under the name Tracy Lynn, followed by the Nine Lives of Chloe King series under her real name, because by then the assassins hunting her were all dead.
+She is also the author of Stuffed and several other Twisted Tales, including A Whole New World, Once Upon a Dream, As Old as Time, and Part of Your World.
+She lives in Brooklyn with a husband, two children, a cat, a part-time dog, three fish, and five coffee trees—one of which has already produced a rather tolerable espresso.
+You can email her at me@lizbraswell.com or tweet @LizBraswell or instagram @lizbraswell.